 We are looking for your comments to help shape future regulations.

-An initial set of regulations are targeted to be developed or updated under the proposed Canadian Energy Regulatory Act.
-The discussion papers below are the first round of engagement on these regulations.
+The following priority regulations are targeted to be developed or updated under the proposed CER Act.
+This opportunity represents the final round of engagement on these regulations.
 All comment submissions will be carefully reviewed and considered.

-Current regulations require updating under the Canadian Energy Regulator Act to continue to provide a framework for safely conducting activities near federally regulated power lines.
+Current regulations require updating under the CER Act to continue to provide a framework for safely conducting activities near federally regulated power lines.

 What we've heard

 These discussion papers continue the engagements that we have been conducting with Canadians to ensure a transparent process.
-If you would like to learn more about the work we've done so far, check out the Expert Panel's Report on the National Energy Board Modernization and the Environmental and Regulatory Reviews: Discussion Paper to see how this work aligns with broader objectives and activities.
+If you would like to learn more about the work we've done so far, check out previous consultations on regulations, the Expert panel's report on the National Energy Board Modernization and the Environmental and Regulatory Reviews discussion paper.

 Stay up to date on how the Government of Canada is creating better rules to protect Canada's environment and grow the economy.